dcoai/nftables/examples/README.md

 **Use case:** Auditing firewall configuration, building management dashboards

-### Legacy Examples
+### Future Examples

-Advanced examples using the old libnftnl API (v0.3.x) have been moved to the `legacy/` directory:
+Additional examples for advanced features are planned:

-- `legacy/02_nat_gateway.exs` - NAT Gateway and port forwarding
+- NAT Gateway and port forwarding
-- `legacy/03_anti_spoofing.exs` - Anti-spoofing with FIB expressions
+- Anti-spoofing with FIB expressions
-- `legacy/05_advanced_logging.exs` - Advanced logging configurations
+- Advanced logging configurations
-- `legacy/06_load_balancing.exs` - Load balancing with DNAT
+- Load balancing with DNAT

-**Note:** These examples use the old `NFTex.Port` and `ExpressionBuilder` API with resource management.
-For current API usage, see the examples above or consult `legacy/README.md` for migration guidance.
+These will be implemented using the current v0.4.0 API (`JSONBuilder` with nft syntax strings).

 ## API Quick Reference